THE DORDT UNIVERSITY COMMUNITY

-At Dordt College we attempt to be a community of people dedicated to growing in the knowledge of God, Father, Son, and Holy Spirit, and of his creation.
+At Dordt University we attempt to be a community of people dedicated to growing in the knowledge of God, Father, Son, and Holy Spirit, and of his creation.
 We seek to apply this knowledge in each person's life as well as in the area of his or her chosen career.
 In other words, we seek to serve as well as to prepare for service in the kingdom of Jesus Christ.

 Because the majority of Dordt students live on or near campus, Dordt is able to offer each person the experience of functioning as part of a unique community.
 While Dordt is a community of persons, it is more importantly a community of Christians.
 Thus, it seeks to model itself after the believing community which is described in Acts 2:42-47 as working together, praising God always, and constantly looking out for the needs of the rest of the community.

 In addition we are exhorted to "...be likeminded, having the same love, being one in spirit and purpose.
 Do nothing out of selfish ambition or vain conceit, but in humility consider others better than yourselves.
 Each of you should look not only to your own interest, but also to the interests of others.
 Your attitude should be the same as that of Christ Jesus."
 Phil.
 2:2-5 NIV